-The operation of voltage and current monitors is reflected with the corresponding FlexLogicTM operands (Cont Op # Von, Cont Op # Voff, Cont Op # Ion, and Cont Op # Ioff) which can be used in protection, control and alarm logic.
+The operation of voltage and current monitors is reflected with the corresponding FlexLogic[TM] operands (Cont Op # Von, Cont Op # Voff, Cont Op # Ion, and Cont Op # Ioff) which can be used in protection, control and alarm logic.
 The typical application of the voltage monitor is Breaker Trip Circuit Integrity monitoring; a typical application of the Current monitor is seal-in of the control command.
-Refer DIGITAL ELEMENTS section for an example of how Form A contacts can be applied for Breaker Trip Circuit Integrity Monitoring.
+Refer to the Digital Elements section of Chapter 5 for an example of how Form-A contacts can be applied for Breaker Trip Circuit Integrity Monitoring.

-Relay contacts must be considered unsafe to touch when the unit is energized!!
+Relay contacts must be considered unsafe to touch when the unit is energized!
 If the relay contacts need to be used for low voltage accessible applications, it is the customer's responsibility to ensure proper insulation levels!